-Israeli attack on Gaza camp kills five displaced family members
+Israeli attacks on central kill at least 16

 Israeli attacks on Gaza have killed 44,708 people as Israeli forces continue their siege of Kamal Adwan Hospital.

-Israeli air attacks in the Gaza Strip have killed at least five Palestinians in a camp for displaced people in Deir el-Balah.
+Israeli air attacks in the Gaza Strip have killed at least 16 Palestinians in separate attacks in the central part of the enclave.

-The attack, which took place in the early hours of Sunday, killed five members of the same family, including children, as they slept.
+Five members of one family, including children, were killed in an attack on a camp for displaced people in Deir el-Balah in the early hours of Sunday as they slept.

 “We woke up to a loud explosion in the middle of the night,” said Mahmoud Fayad, an eyewitness.
 “We ran to the loud screams and found many civilians killed; and entire family, man, wife and their children.”